LAMPSPUC/NonParametricNORTA.jl/README.md

 ### Simulation of Water Inflows

-In this example we want to generate scenario paths for a water inflow time series.
-We will make two simulations using an Auto ARIMA (estimated vi StateSpaceModels.jl package).
-The first one will be the simple output of the model and the second one will be utilizing the NORTA transformation.
+In this study, we aim to generate scenario paths for a time series representing water inflow.
+We will conduct two simulations employing the Auto ARIMA model, as estimated through the StateSpaceModels.jl package.
+The first simulation will produce the straightforward output of the model, while the second will incorporate the NORTA transformation to enhance the scenario generation process.

 ```julia
 using StateSpaceModels, CSV, DataFrames, Plots